OsbornePro/BTPS-SecPack/docs/index.rst

 Edit the settings — Opening Firewall ports

-Next we will create a new rule for the Firewall on the targeted client PC's.
+Next, we will create a new rule for the Firewall on the targeted client PC's.

 Go to **Computer Configurations > Policies > Security Settings > Windows Firewall and Advanced Security > Windows Firewall and Advanced  Security**

 Then right click on **Inbound Rules** > **New Rule**